 - Computational Methods in Genomic Analysis:

 The primary goal for this course is to teach students think algorithmically.
-Students learn how to write scripts using Bash and Python to manage and analyze next generation sequencing (NGS) data.Textbook: Think Python: How to Think Like a Computer Scientist.
+Students learn how to write scripts using Bash and Python to manage and analyze next generation sequencing (NGS) data.Textbooks: Think Python: How to Think Like a Computer Scientist.
 Allen B Downey.
 O’ Reilly.
-First Edition.
-August 2012.
+Second Edition.
+2015.
 We provide this book to our students.
 It is also available as a free ebook here.

 - Genomics Techniques: